IrisDimensions/overworld/IrisBiomeDecorator.md

 > If this decorator has a height more than 1 this changes how it picks the height between your maxes.
 Scatter = random, Wispy = wavy heights

 ## partOf
 > Tells iris where this decoration is a part of.
-I.e. SHORE_LINE
+I.e. SHORE_LINE or SEA_SURFACE

 ## stackMin
 > The minimum repeat stack height (setting to 3 would stack 3 of <block> on top of each other